 Custom linens, along with thoughtful touches per table, like thank you notes to guests, are continuing to flourish well into 2021.
 "Tabletop details will become more intimate, personal and elaborate," speculates Skaggs.
 "As well as food service and entertainment."

 "This girl loves a seated dinner," Norwood adds.
 "I just love the fabulousness of it all.
 And since we have to space guests out for a wedding, that lends itself to new table designs that look more like styled shoots than packed reception tables of the past.
 Think: stunning details like luxe linens, crystal glassware, layered china and lots of candles."

 Across the board, there's an uptick in intentionality when it comes to purchasing power, and this certainly applies to the wedding planning process.
-"Diversity is sexy," says Meyer, a wedding industry advocate for diversity, who launched an allyship pledge in 2020.
+"Diversity is sexy," says Meyer, a wedding industry advocate for diversity.
 "Couples are being much more mindful in who they hire.
 In fact, they're seeking out diverse vendors, including BIPOC, female and LGBTQ+ business owners."

-Allyship has increasingly entered the picture for couples as they seek meetings with vendors, and this trend will continue on.
+Allyship has increasingly entered the picture for couples as they seek meetings with vendors, and this trend is here to stay.
 "In 2021, it is not just about a vendor's product," notes Meyer.
 "It's about what they stand for.
 Couples are seeking out vendors who stand up for social justice and make beautiful work."

 The Big Reveal

 Couples are now waiting to share their first photos with an editorialized "moment" across social media.
 Suddenly, more couples are searching for "epic" announcement photos or unique aerial shots with their guests.
 The concept is to go big or go home.